svrosa/infrastructure-setup-lab/04-System-Hardening.md

 - Currently banned
 - Total banned

-Likely 0 since its a local lab.
+Likely 0 since this is a local lab.